 Do it Quick / Don’t wait

-> When you have bought and installed your new graphics card then don’t waste any time and get started to sell your old graphics card as quickly as possible.
-This is because the value of graphics card decreases with time and longer you wait to sell it, the lesser the money you get for it.
+When you have bought and installed your new graphics card then don’t waste any time and get started to sell your old graphics card as quickly as possible.
+This is because the value of a graphics card decreases with time and the longer you wait to sell it, the lesser the money you get for it.
 So, don’t wait and put your graphics card advertisement online on various free classified sites.

-> Provide accurate info with images
+Provide accurate info with images

 Clean the card and then take good closeup shots of your used graphics card from all angles with a good camera in good lighting conditions.
 Don’t put blurry and noisy images of your used graphics card on online sites.
 Also, provide the pictures of the box (if you have it), cables, and other accessories that came along with the card.
 You must also provide accurate and detailed information about your graphics card including its brand, model number, and major specifications, and also include a GPU-Z screenshot of your graphics card.
 Below is the picture of my old Zotac GeForce GTS 450 1GB GDDR5 graphics card that I sold on OLX.